dbashford/mimosa-uncss/README.md

 uncss has plenty of options to tweak the optimization, like an `ignore` option in case some styles have to be forcibly retained.
 Check the [uncss config](https://github.com/giakki/uncss#from-the-command-line) for more info.

+If the `--minify` flag is used, this module will minify the output CSS.

 ## Default Config

 This module will not do anything by default.
 It must be pointed at `.html` files to process.